openaustralia/theyvoteforyou/README.md

     bundle exec cap test deploy

+You'll need a local copy of `config/newrelic.yml` that includes your licence key to be able to record deployments to New Relic.

 ### Loading data

 To load live data, ensure `config/settings.yml` is configured to point to the